 Self-Driving Cars Lawsuit

 Self-driving cars are being manufactured faster than relevant laws can be enacted.
-Currently, only nine states have legislation concerning self-driving cars.
+As of November 2018, only 29 states have enacted self-driving car legislation.

-Tesla markets the safety of the autopilot feature on its website, saying that the technology “helps avoid collisions from the front and sides, and prevents the car from wandering off the road.”
+On its website, Tesla promotes the safety of its autopilot software, stating that it “helps avoid collisions from the front and sides, and prevents the car from wandering off the road.”

 In September, Tesla issued a software update to Model S vehicles that improves its radar technology.
 Tesla believes this update would have prevented the accident in Florida.
 Unfortunately, the update comes far too late for Mr. Brown.